senni-han/senni-han/README.md

 - Motovlogging
 - Photographing
 - Sony
-- Hi-Fi music listening
+- Hi-Fi music listening, and audio equipments
-- Audio equipments

 ## DNI (Do Not Interact) Lists